Smiley's People: Plot

 Maria Ostrakova is a Soviet émigrée in Paris.
 She is told by a Soviet agent calling himself "Kursky" that her daughter Alexandra, whom she was forced to leave behind, may be permitted to join her.
 Maria applies for an exit permit for her daughter.
 Hearing nothing more, she writes to General Vladimir, a former Soviet general and British agent, for help.
 Vladimir realises that Maria was used to provide a false identity for an unknown young woman, a ploy associated with KGB spymaster Karla, and that this is probably an unofficial operation.

 Vladimir contacts Toby Esterhase, his old handler in the Circus, but Esterhase, now retired, refuses to help.
 Next Vladimir sends a confidant, Otto Leipzig, to Paris to interview Maria, who identifies "Kursky" in a photograph.
 Vladimir contacts the Circus again and insists on speaking to his former case officer, George Smiley, who is also retired.
 The Circus personnel are sceptical and uncooperative.
 Meanwhile, Vladimir is betrayed to Karla and assassinated on Hampstead Heath while on his way to meet a junior Circus contact.

 Circus head Saul Enderby and Civil Service undersecretary Oliver Lacon, wanting to bury the matter quickly to protect the Circus from scandal, recall Smiley from retirement.
 Smiley takes Vladimir's claims seriously and investigates.
 He recovers a second letter from Maria, who fears for her life.
 Near the site where Vladimir was killed, he discovers the negative of a compromising photograph of Leipzig and another man with prostitutes.
-Smiley consults dying former Circus researcher Connie Sachs, who identifies the second man as Oleg Kirov, also known by the cover name "Kursky".
-She also recounts rumours that Karla had a daughter by a mistress whom he had later sent to the Gulag.
+Smiley identifies the second man as Oleg Kirov and then consults dying former Circus researcher Connie Sachs who recounts rumours that Karla had a daughter by a mistress whom he had later sent to the Gulag.
 The daughter, Tatiana, was unstable and was confined to a mental institution.

 Smiley flies to Hamburg and tracks down Claus Kretzschmar, an old associate of Leipzig and owner of the night club where the photograph was taken.
 He finds that Leipzig has been murdered by Karla's agents but manages to locate a recognition sign, in return for which Kretzschmar gives Smiley tape recordings of Leipzig and Kirov.
 Smiley hastens to Paris where, with help from his old colleague Peter Guillam, he gets Maria to safety before Soviet agents can murder her too.
 He also learns that Kirov has been summoned to Moscow and probably killed for his indiscretions.